CREATE TABLE reference

 The designated timestamp column cannot be changed after the table has been created.

-allows for specifying the
+PARTITION BY allows for specifying the

 partitioning strategy for the table.
 Tables created